victoriadw/CapstoneProjects/README.md

 Navigate to the master branch, open folder **T39/Capstone_V** and download its contents.

 ### Usage
 You can view the complete analysis by simply opening [Capstone_VII.ipynb](T51/Capstone_VII/Capstone_VII.ipynb) on github.
-Furthermore, there is a written report amongst the files called [EDA_Capstone_IV](T36/Capstone_IV/EDA_Capstone_IV.pdf), containing a detailed review of the analysis.
-However, if you would like to make changes to the code, simply follow the installation instructions above and edit the code as you wish.

 ## Task 51 (Capstone VII)
 This project is an analysis on the [USArrests dataset](T51/Capstone_VII/UsArrests.csv), using Principal Components Analysis (PCA) and machine learning methods (hierarchical clustering, *k*-means clustering).